-Windows 10's new Battery Saver settings may not be to your taste, so fine-tune them with a trip to "Settings \rightarrow System \rightarrow Battery Saver."
-Click "Battery saver settings" to change the point where connect through open Wi-Fi hotspots.

-Battery Saver kicks in (it's 20 percent battery by default), plus configure which apps can continue to notify you even when it's running.
+Windows 10's new Battery Saver settings may not be to your taste, so fine-tune them with a trip to "Settings → System → Battery Saver."
+Click "Battery saver settings" to change the point where Battery Saver kicks in (it's 20 percent battery by default), plus configure which apps can continue to notify you even when it's running.